UpDryTwist/coolledx-driver/README.md

 by Bleak . . . but it hasn't been tested on anything other than Windows 11 (and soon Ubuntu on a Pi).

+### Using a container

+You can build a Docker container to run this.
+Build using "make docker-build".

+Running the container as of this moment will run tweak_sign.py (ultimately, I'll be modifying it to start a service, listening on a message queue).
+Pass the parameters to tweak_sign.py as you would if you were running it from the command line.

+You can use the utility scripts in the docker_scripts folder to run the container and call the utility functions appropriately.

 ## Roadmap

 * [ ] Write some bare-bones documentation, at least